jundalisay/sp/content/en/research/schumpeter/capitalism/chapter-22z.md

 strong individual positions.
 A party or a combination of parties hence may occasionally be acephalous.
 But everyone recognizes that this is a pathological state and one of the typical causes of defeat.

 10 We may, I take it, disregard the electoral college.
 In calling the President of the United States a prime minister I wish to stress the fundamental similarity of his position to that of prime ministers in other democracies.
 But I do not wish to minimize the differences, although some of them are more formal than real.
-The least important of them is that the President also fulfills those largely ceremonial functions of, say, the French Socialism and Democracy274 directly, viz., the United States.
+The least important of them is that the President also fulfills those largely ceremonial functions of, say, the French -->

+There is only one democracy in which the electorate’s vote does this directly, viz., the United States.
 10 In all other cases the electorate’s vote does not directly produce government but an intermediate organ, henceforth called parliament, 11 upon which the government-producing function devolves.
 It might seem easy to account for the adoption or rather the evolution of this arrangement, both on historical grounds and on grounds of expediency, and for the various forms it took in different social patterns.
 But it is not a logical construct; it is a natural growth the subtle meanings and results of which completely escape the official, let alone legal, doctrines.

 How does a parliament produce government?
 The most obvious method is to elect it or, more realistically, to elect the prime minister and then to vote the list of ministers he presents.
 This method is rarely used.
 12 But it brings